octplane/uu.js/README.md

 curl -X POST -dtext="Hello World" -dexpire=60 -XPOST http://localhost:3000/
 ```

-The pastes are encrypted too, but the password is generated on the server and might be sniffed on the wire.
+The pastes are encrypted too, but the password is generated on the server and might be sniffed on the wire or in server memory.

 Configuration
 ===========